gdejohn/procrastination/README.md

 API, and it's significantly easier to define new functionality for sequences.

-One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around [`spliterators`][spliterator].
+One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around [`Spliterator`][spliterator].
 So, processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing a spliterator.
 Let's define the `scanLeft` operator, which returns every intermediate result of a left fold (a left fold iteratively applies a binary function to combine all of the elements into a single value, accumulating from left to